 Mai Tai – The Original Trader Vic Formula, 1944

 2 oz rum

 .5 oz homemade orgeat syrup

 .25 oz simple syrup (1:1)

 Add all ingredients to a shaker.
-Add plenty of ice and shake until chilled.
-Strain into a lowball or a Tiki glass filled with crushed ice.
-Garnish with a sprig of fresh mint.
+Add plenty of crushed ice and shake until chilled.
+Pour everything into a lowball or a Tiki glass and garnish with an inverted lime shell and a sprig of fresh mint.

 Mint is the traditional garnish, as is the empty shell of a juiced lime, but you can get fancy and add an orchid or nasturtium flower.
 Also, yours might not be as dark because this one has a nice “float” of dark rum on top.
-I like to add a float using blackstrap rum.
-That way, as you sip the drink through straws the ice melts, and by the time you get toward the end, the rum float starts to add more flavor to counter the dilution.
+We like to add a float using blackstrap rum.
+Don’t mix it into the drink.
+That way, as you sip through a straw the ice melts, and by the time you get toward the end, the rum float starts to add more flavor to counter the dilution.

 Making a Mai Tai takes a little more effort than a lot of cocktails, but there’s plenty of tiki drinks that are a lot more complicated (try to find Don the Beachcomber’s Mai Tai recipe!).
 After your first sip, you will agree that it was worth the effort.
 Once you have a batch of orgeat, you’ll start finding other ways to use it, too.
 The Japanese cocktail is a popular one, as is the Fog Cutter.
 You can also pour a little orgeat into your morning coffee for a nice treat!